RainyyyBreaksThings/QC-HyperRealism/README.md

 An assortment of mods and texture packs for [QuestCraft](https://github.com/QuestCraftPlusPlus/QuestCraft)

-Just drag and drop the file into .minecraft and overwrite anything needed, Dont put the settings too high or may crash,
+Just drag and drop the file into .minecraft and overwrite anything needed, dont put the settings too high or may crash,

 Preview;
 ![net kdt pojavlaunch debug-20220422-114356](https://user-images.githubusercontent.com/104230813/164792305-03deeb49-7b38-4df9-9e08-646267b3eafa.jpg)